Table of contents

 Can I boot a Pi from a USB-attached hard drive instead of the SD card?

-Yes, booting from a USB-attached drive (either a SSD or actual hard drive) can make the Pi boot and work faster.
+USB boot is only possible on the Raspberry Pi 2B v1.2, 3B, 3B+, and 3A+.
+Booting from a USB-attached drive (either a SSD or actual hard drive) can make the Pi boot and work faster.
 We have extensive instructions on how to do this here.

 What happens if I brick the device?